Content Map Terms

 Test Overview

 HIV infects CD4+ cells.
 The number of CD4+ cells helps determine whether other infections (opportunistic infections) may occur.
-The pattern of CD4+ counts over time is more important than any single CD4+ value because the values can change from day to day.
-The CD4+ pattern over time shows the effect of the virus on the immune system.
 In people infected with HIV who are not getting treated, CD4+ counts generally decrease as HIV progresses.
-A low CD4+ count usually indicates a weakened immune system and a higher chance of getting opportunistic infections.
+A low CD4+ count usually means a weakened immune system and a higher chance of getting opportunistic infections.

 Why It Is Done